Weekday school groups

 If the school group is very large and the kids are older, some instructors can go right to the rope.
 Or if the group is able, side step or walk diagonally a short way up the hill rather than wait in a long wonder carpet line.

 The students are often friends and can be difficult to manage, but if you keep them moving, they have less time to distract each other.
-Instruction can be as simple as having them stand in a skiing position and making a wedge; then load the carpet.
+Instruction can be as simple as having them stand in an athletic position and making a wedge; then load the carpet.
 Talk less and keep them moving even with the flat work.

 Brush courses can be set on different hills to help them turn.
 If physical education classes are involved, a more formal set of task can be created for the students to achieve.